How To Show Promotions on a Resume (With Examples)

 5. Detail evolving responsibilities and promotions

 Clearly detail the evolution of your responsibilities and the context of your promotions.
-Highlight the new tasks and projects you took on with each set up the career ladder, emphasizing how your role expanded throughout your job promotions.
+Highlight the new tasks and projects you took on with each step up the career ladder, emphasizing how your role expanded throughout your job promotions.

 Related Blogs